Welcome to the Serenade guide! Let’s get started.

 up down left right next line previous word line one

 Now, your cursor should be back on the first line of the file.
 To delete that line, you can say:

 Now, the import statement you added earlier should be removed.

-That’s it for our hello world!
-To learn more about how to use Serenade, head to the next section, Basic Usage.
+That’s it for our introduction!
+To learn more things you can do with Serenade, head to the next section, Basic Usage.